cockroachdb/docs/src/current/cockroachcloud/authorization.md

 docs_area: manage
 ---

 This page covers the essential concepts related to access management (authorization) in CockroachDB {{ site.data.products.cloud }}.
 Procedures for managing access are covered in [Managing Users, Roles, and Service Accounts in CockroachDB {{ site.data.products.cloud }}]({% link cockroachcloud/managing-access.md %}).
-For Frequently Asked Questions, refer to [CockroachDB Cloud FAQ]({% link cockroachcloud/cloud-faq.md %}).

 ## Overview of the CockroachDB {{ site.data.products.cloud }} authorization model